AaronVerDow/openscad-post-processor/README.md

-# OpenSCAD Post Processor
+# OpenSCAD Render

-This repo includes some scripts for automaically generating and previewing output from OpenSCAD.
+This repo includes some scripts for generating output from OpenSCAD.

 Features:
 * All definitions are done by adding comments within the openscad script.
-* Can be run automically with vim and git hooks.
 * Only the specific module will be rendered, objects left in global space will be ignored.
-* Added the ability to create obj files that preserve colors defined in openscad.
+* Create obj files that preserve colors defined in openscad.

 # openscad-render